dbxone/dbxchain/docs/design-issues.md

 Purpose
 -------

-This is a list of some design issues based on my (@theoreticalbts) review of White Rabbit.
+This is a list of some design issues based on my (@theoreticaldbx) review of White Rabbit.
 Feel free to add or delete from this.

 Sub-objects
 -----------